jancarloviray/blog/_posts/2016-12-13-postgres-cheat-sheet-and-techniques.md

 excerpt_separator: <!--more-->
 ---

-Please note that this post will continually be in development as a collection of tips, common commands and best practices.
-Feel free to [create a pull request](https://github.com/jancarloviray/jancarloviray.github.io) if you'd like to add or improve this post.
+This post is continually in updated.
+Modify it by editing it [here](https://github.com/jancarloviray/jancarloviray.github.io/edit/master/_posts/2016-12-13-postgres-cheat-sheet-and-techniques.md).
 Thanks in advance and I hope this helps you!

 ## Productivity Tips inside `psql`